hatonthecat/OpenSourceCondo/readme.md

 12-13-25
 --

-still searching for my Freeman Dyson email from 2008. it alao had a colorful sketch of the cobdo. it was posted on 4chan because i was bored at the time and found few places where i could find commentary.
+still searching for my Freeman Dyson email from 2008. it also had a colorful sketch of the condo. it was posted on 4chan because i was bored at the time and found few places where i could find commentary.

 i could probably devise a better sketc than the crude pencil revision below.